Curriculum

 The algorithms that power every solar stringing plugin, explained without the code.
 Read these before the deep-dives.

 What is an Auto-Stringer?
-The Algorithm Behind Every Solar Stringing Plugin for AutoCAD
+The Solar Algorithm Explained

-A plain-English explanation of what auto-stringers actually do under the hood — why solar stringing is computationally hard, and the algorithmic ingredients production tools use to solve it.
+A plain-English look at what auto-stringers do under the hood — why solar stringing is computationally hard, and how production tools solve it.

 K-Means Clustering Explained for Solar Engineers: How It Groups Panels (and Where It Fails)